Wubeizhongxinghua/s-top/README.md

 - Conservative single-job and bulk `scancel` workflows
 - Mouse support for tabs, rows, headers, modal actions, and basic navigation

-## Screenshots

-The README is wired to the final screenshot paths.
-You can add the actual image files under `docs/screenshots/` without changing the document structure.

 ### Overview

 ![Overview](docs/screenshots/overview-hero.png)